George Buddy Król

 Joe had been at the nadir of his descent when he felt Keith grab his waist.
 In the shadows, Joe recognized his friend, grabbed him, and fought his way up the five meters.

-As they burst into the air, Joe swigged that either.
-He and Keith were floating about ten meters from the corpse of the specious special Olympian and about six from the dock.
+As they burst into the air, Joe swigged that ether.
+He and Keith were floating about ten meters from the corpse of the specious Special Olympian and about six from the dock.
 Joe saw no one alive on the shore as Keith began coughing.
 To keep Keith from burking, Joe rubbed Keith's throat as they neared the shore.

 About this time, Kevin was returning to the scene after he had handcuffed Griggs to Griggs's car and had taken the keys.
 Kevin rushed to aid Joe and pulled Keith onto the dock.
 Then he helped Joe out of the water.